meringue7/Writeups/HTB/Forest/Forest.md

 # echo '10.129.62.73 htb.local FOREST.htb.local FOREST' >> /etc/hosts
 ```

-## Kerberoasting `svc-alfresco`
+## AS-REP Roasting `svc-alfresco`

-It seems like nmap was able to retrieve several information, maybe smb is accessible from an anonymous connexion.
+It seems like nmap was able to retrieve a lot of information, maybe SMB is accessible via an anonymous connection.
-Let's confirm that with NetExect.
+Let's confirm that with **NetExec**.

 ```bash
 # nxc smb FOREST.htb.local -u '' -p ''